awsdocs/aws-freertos-docs/doc_source/getting_started_windows.md

 # Getting Started with the Windows Device Simulator<a name="getting_started_windows"></a>

+This tutorial provides instructions for getting started with the Amazon FreeRTOS Windows Device Simulator\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.

 Amazon FreeRTOS is released as a zip file that contains the Amazon FreeRTOS libraries and sample applications for the platform you specify\.
 To run the samples on a Windows machine, download the libraries and samples ported to run on Windows\.
-This set of files is referred to as the FreeRTOS simulator for Windows\.
+This set of files is referred to as the Amazon FreeRTOS simulator for Windows\.

-## Setting Up Your Environment<a name="win-setup-env"></a>
+## Set Up Your Development Environment<a name="win-setup-env"></a>

 1. Install the latest version of [WinPCap](https://www.winpcap.org/)\.